Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

 23. Ran `git add .`, `git commit -m "my commit message"` and `git push` commands to push all changes to my GitHub repository.

 24. Returned to `Heroku` and hit `Deploy Branch` again.

+# Loading Bitcoin Price Data
+- download bitcoin historical data csv from predered source (e.g. investing.com)
+- edit csv to include the following cols: id, date, price, open, high, low
+- delete header row (just include the data rows)
+- set the date col to the format Y-m-d
+- set all other cols to a type of number (otherwise prices may have ',' symbol which can cause errors)
+- install sqlite extension for visual studio code
+- load the csv to the project root directory
+- use the following commands to load the data into the Django database:
+    .\sqlite3.exe metrics_bitcoin_price_data
+    .mode csv
+    .import btc_price_data.csv metrics_bitcoin_price_data

+# Loading metic data

+Super user can edit bitcoin price data undert the account section in nav